Colours of phlox

 I do not irrigate any of my own phlox but of course in Summer drought it is generally worthwhile to heavily water a plant with several gallons.
 Water infrequently and never water established perennial plants ‘little and often’ - unless you grow them in a tub!

 Phlox grows well in full sunshine provided it has freely available moisture.
 If not, it is best if they receive some shade for part of the day.
-It seems to be agreed that they are best if exposed to direct sunshine that accumulates to at least four hours on a sunny day.
-Less and they will grow with little vigour and be susceptible to mildew.
-A few of mine fail this test but the shade is not heavy.
+It seems to be agreed that they are best if exposed to direct sunshine that adds up to at least four hours on a sunny day.
+Less light and they will grow with poor vigour and be susceptible to mildew.
+A few of mine fail this test even though the shade is not heavy.

 |This phlox is at the base of the house and only receives direct light from 3pm|